 Canada’s construction sector is facing significant challenges in the coming years regarding its commitments to climate change due to a gap in ability, capacity and adaptability of the industry to respond to the emerging – and pressing – needs of climate change.
 The construction sector needs a skills development strategy that ensures its workforce can successfully deliver low-carbon infrastructure projects.
 Enter Building It Green.

-Through a funding from UTIP*, Canada’s Building Trades Unions (CBTU) is leading the “Building It Green” project.
-The project objective is to collect and analyze the industry’s best practices at a global level that will improve skilled trades workers’ education and understanding of their role in constructing and maintaining net-zero projects and to help Canada meet its climate goals.
+Funded by The Government of Canada’s Union Training and Innovation Program (UTIP), the Building It Green project aims to collect and analyze the global industry’s best practices that will improve skilled trades workers’ education and understanding of their role in constructing and maintaining net-zero projects and to help Canada meet its climate goals.

 We believe the project will become a key driver in supporting the movement to ‘green’ Canada’s construction sector and achieve Canada’s climate objectives.

+If you’re interested in being a champion in making Canada a greener place – we want to hear from you!
 For more information on how to participate in various stages of the project as outlined above, please email us at firstname.lastname@example.org